ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 No.

 The osu!wiki uses GFM.
-GFM is Markdown which is basically a subset of HTML that contains these styles:
+GFM is Markdown which is basically a subset of HTML that contains:

 - **bold**
 - _italics_